JvanKatwijk/qt-dab/README.md

 The full GUI for Qt-DAB-6.X is built up from 4 (four) larger widgets  and - depending on the settings - a few smaller ones.

-The *mainWidget* (see picture) is the one widget that is always visible as long as the program is running, it contains setings for controlling the visibility of other widgets.
+The *mainWidget* (see picture) is the one widget that is always visible as long as the program is running, it contains settings for controlling the visibility of other widgets.
 The main widget shows on the left half a list of services (either from the currently selected channel or from the favourites), and  it provides  all means for selecting a channel and selecting a service.
 On the right half of the widget is shows the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.

-* touching the *ensemble name* (NPO (8001)in the picture) makes the *content table*, i.e. an overview of the content of the ensemble, visible (or if it is visible, touching will hide it);
+* touching the *ensemble name* (NPO (8001) in the picture) makes the *content table*, i.e. an overview of the content of the ensemble, visible (or if it is visible, touching will hide it);
  * touching the small icon left of the name of the selected service (here left of the bold text NPO Klassiek), will show (or hide) the *technical widget*,